photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

-Download our [docker-compose.yml](https://dl.photoprism.org/docker/arm64/docker-compose.yml) file (right click and *Save Link As...* or use `wget`) to a folder of your choice, change the [configuration](config-options.md) as needed, and run `sudo docker-compose up` to start PhotoPrism:
+Download our [docker-compose.yml](https://dl.photoprism.org/docker/arm64/docker-compose.yml) file (right click and *Save Link As...* or use `wget`) to a folder of your choice, change the [configuration](config-options.md) as needed, replace the image under mariadb: with linuxserver/mariadb and run `sudo docker-compose up` to start PhotoPrism:

 ```
 wget https://dl.photoprism.org/docker/arm64/docker-compose.yml
-sudo docker-compose up
+sudo docker-compose
 ```

 See [Setup Using Docker Compose](docker-compose.md) for details.